mlflow/mlflow/docs/source/models.rst

 Model Signature Types
 ~~~~~~~~~~~~~~~~~~~~~
 A model signature consists on inputs and outputs schemas, each of which can be either column-based or tensor-based.
 Column-based schemas are a sequence of (optionally) named columns with type specified as one of the
 :py:class:`MLflow data types <mlflow.types.DataType>`.
 Tensor-based schemas are a sequence of (optionally) named tensors with type specified as one of the
 `numpy data types <https://numpy.org/devdocs/user/basics.types.html>`_.
 See some examples of constructing them below.
+Signatures may also indicate an inference schema, specifying inference parameters accepted by the model to compute predictions.

 Column-based Signature Example
 """"""""""""""""""""""""""""""